EducationalTestingService/rsmtool/doc/config_rsmtool.rst

 Experiment configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a file in ``.json`` format that provides overall configuration options for an ``rsmtool`` experiment.
-An example configuration file can be found here.
+An example configuration file can be found `here <https://github.com/EducationalTestingService/rsmtool/blob/master/example/rsmtool/config_rsmtool.json>`_.

 There are four required fields and the rest are all optional.